Create your own calculated metrics

 Formula: {ecommerce_conversions} / {visitors}

-Total visitor conversion rate: It combines goal and ecommerce conversions to show an overall conversion rate based on visitors.
+Total visitor conversion rate: This metric merges goal conversions and orders to present a comprehensive conversion rate based on visitors.

 Name: Total visitor conversion rate